 Sociological analysis

-The demolition of the Babri Masjid created communal distress among the citizens, and almost divided the society into two parts- Hindus and Muslims.
+The demolition of the Babri Masjid created communal distress among the citizens and almost divided the society into two parts- Hindus and Muslims.
 The destruction of the Babri Masjid including other destructions, provoked the Muslims, due to which several communal riots occurred.
 Hindus and Muslims attacked each other, burnt and looted homes, shops and places of worship.
 Several BJP leaders were taken into custody based on the hunch that these riots occurred because of them.
 Subsequently, the Vishva Hindu Parishad (VHP) was banned by the government.
 In these riots, nearly 2000 Muslims died, spreading over many cities such as Mumbai, Surat, Ahmedabad, Kanpur, Delhi, Bhopal, and several others.
-The biggest rioting occurred in Mumbai between December 1992 and January 1993, and this riot killed around 900 people, and the estimated property damage was of around ₹9,000 crores.
+The biggest rioting occurred in Mumbai between December 1992 and January 1993, this riot killed around 900 people, and the estimated property damage was around ₹9,000 crores.
 After this, the investigation started and a committee was set up.
-Eventually, the committee submitted a 1029 page report to the Prime Minister.
+Eventually, the committee submitted a 1029-page report to the Prime Minister.
 In April 2017, a special Central Bureau of Investigation court framed criminal conspiracy charges against Advani, Murli Manohar Joshi, Uma Bharti, Vinay Katiyar, and several others.

 Reason for failure of mediation and critical analysis

 In the case of “M Siddiq (D) Thr Lrs v.
 Mahant Suresh Das & Ors.”, the court tried to solve the matter through mediation twice.
-However, both the times it failed, because the parties were not in support of the mediation.
-Firstly, in the year 2010, the three member bench of the Allahabad High Court wanted the parties to settle the dispute through mediation, however they failed in doing so, for the Hindu parties were out of the mediation process.
+However, both times it failed, because the parties were not in support of the mediation.
+Firstly, in the year 2010, the three-member bench of the Allahabad High Court wanted the parties to settle the dispute through mediation, however, they failed in doing so, for the Hindu parties were out of the mediation process.
 They were not satisfied with the process of mediation.
 Secondly, the Supreme Court wanted to settle the dispute, so they set up a panel of three judges, in February 2019.
 This time as well, the mediation process failed.
 The question was, if the process of mediation failed the first time, then why did the court want to conduct mediation again?
 The answer to this question was that the case stretched for a very long time, and no substantial result came out.
-In the process of mediation, both the parties sit and discuss what they want by the mediation process.
+In the process of mediation, both parties sit and discuss what they want by the mediation process.
 This is a short process that does not take too much time.
-This is why, even after the failure of mediation once, the Court wanted to conduct the mediation again so that the unresolved issues are resolved.
+This is why, even after the failure of mediation once, the Court wanted to conduct the mediation again so that the unresolved issues were resolved.
 However, the second time as well, the mediators were not able to come up with a solution.

 “To solve the dispute through mediation, three mediators were appointed by the 5 judge bench of the Supreme Court, and “the panel was headed by former apex court judge F.M.I.
-Kalifulla, and the panel also included spiritual guru and founder of the Art of Living Foundation Shri Shri Ravi Shankar and senior advocate and renowned mediator Sriram Panchu” [6].
+Kalifulla and the panel also included spiritual guru and founder of the Art of Living Foundation Shri Shri Ravi Shankar and senior advocate and renowned mediator Sriram Panchu” [6].

 Reasons for the failure of mediation

-1. The parties had no faith in the process of mediation.
+- The parties had no faith in the process of mediation.

-3. The Nimrohi Akhara, one of the contenders of the parties, was not satisfied with the formation of the panel of mediation, and he filed an application in the Supreme Court for the same.
+- The Nimrohi Akhara, one of the contenders of the parties, was not satisfied with the formation of the panel of mediation, and he filed an application in the Supreme Court for the same.

-4. “Nimrohi Akhara wanted the panel of mediators to be joined by at least two more members, and the venue shifted from Faizabad to New Delhi.”
+- “Nimrohi Akhara wanted the panel of mediators to be joined by at least two more members, and the venue shifted from Faizabad to New Delhi.”

-5. Several Muslim groups raised problems with the composition of the panel.
+- Several Muslim groups raised problems with the composition of the panel.
 They had a problem with the Guru of Art of Living, for he continuously said that the Muslims have to be given another land in Ayodhya, to build a Mosque.

-6. His opinion in an interview provoked the Muslims.
+- His opinion in an interview provoked the Muslims.
 He said that if Babri Masjid’s case is not solved soon, then India will surely become Syria one day.

-8. “The mediator is neutral.
+- “The mediator is neutral.
 The neutrality of the mediator is akin to the neutrality of a Judge but the role of the mediator is completely different from that of a Judge…As a neutral, the function of the mediator is to enable the parties to arrive at a mutual and voluntary agreement.”
 This statement was made by Justice D.Y.
 Chandrachud in one of his articles.

 By the statement of Justice D.Y.
 Chandrachud, we can conclude that the Shri Shri Ravi Shankar was not neutral, since he already had an opinion to give all the land to Hindus.